-13 weird and wonderful niche Linux distros of 2017
+13 weird and wonderful niche Linux distros of 2018

 There still exists among our Windows-using cousins the risible idea that Linux isn't good enough to take over on the desktop – that the continued dominance of Microsoft on the desktop is inevitable, because Linux is not up to the job technically.

-This can easily be refuted: the cleverest people on the planet – the scientists searching for clues about the beginning of the universe – use Scientific Linux at the CERN laboratories.
+This can easily be refuted.
+All of the top 500 supercomputers in the world now run Linux.
+Also, the cleverest people on the planet – scientists searching for clues about the beginning of the universe – also use Scientific Linux at the CERN laboratories.

-It's based on Red Hat, and anyone can download and install it on their machine.
-You don't even need a PhD in theoretical physics.
+This distro is a rebuild of Red Hat Enterprise Linux and is actively developed by people within CERN, Fermilab and ETHZ.
+Anyone can download and install it on their machine – you don't even need a PhD in theoretical physics.

 11. Parted Magic

-We're sure that nobody runs this as their full-time operating system (if you do, get in touch and tell us why), because although it's technically a distro, it's best thought of as a specialist tool.

-Parted Magic is a live distro that comes with all the tools you need to fix broken partitions.
+Parted Magic is a Live distro that comes with all the tools you need to fix broken partitions.
 If something won't boot, this is what you use to fix it, and that goes for both Linux and Windows machines.
+It is most often used as a tool, although technically it is a Linux distribution in its own right.

-It also allows for secure disk erasing (making sure that data is really nuked), benchmarking, and disk cloning among other features.
-As a troubleshooting aid, it's indispensable, but it will cost you $9 (around £7.20, AU$11.80) to download direct from the author's site.
+Parted Magic also allows for secure disk erasing (making sure that data is really nuked), benchmarking, and disk cloning among other features.
+As a troubleshooting aid, it's indispensable, but it will cost you $11 (around £8, AU$14) to download direct from the author's site.
+For an additional fee you can order it preinstalled on USB or DVD.

 12. HML

-It's drastically out-of-date and about as niche as they come, but HML – or Hannah Montana Linux – is the perfect desktop for fans of Miley Cyrus' heady Nickelodeon days.
+This distro is drastically out-of-date and about as niche as they come, but HML – or Hannah Montana Linux – is the perfect desktop for fans of Miley Cyrus’ heady Nickelodeon days.
 Enjoy a pink Hannah Montana-themed KDE desktop, featuring Tux with the double-life teenage singer's logo emblazoned on his belly.

-Thrill to the custom Hannah Montana boot screen.
-Get the youngsters involved in Linux!
+It also includes a custom Hannah Montana boot screen, theme, icon set and wallpapers.
+The website helpfully adds that it is not vulnerable to Windows viruses.

-There's no reason to use HML unless you're a diehard Hannah fan, but since it's based on Kubuntu you're not going to be short of packages to install, and you could (theoretically) upgrade it to the latest version with a simple apt-get dist-upgrade.
-Or just download the theme pack and slap it on top of your existing KDE install, if you're really desperate.
+There's no reason to use HML unless you're a diehard Hannah fan, but since it's based on Kubuntu using KDE 4.2, there are plenty of packages to install.
+You could even upgrade it to the latest version of Kubuntu by running the command 'sudo apt-get dist-upgrade' from the Linux Terminal.
+Alternatively, diehard Montana-fans can download the icons and/or theme pack and install it on top of their existing KDE install.

 13. Zeroshell Linux